jsom1/jsom1.github.io/_walkthroughs/Explore.md

 ![ssh]({{https://jsom1.github.io/}}/_images/htb_explore_ssh.png)
 </div>

 And we're connected as *u0_a76*.
 As with Linux, we can list content with *ls* and change directory with *cd*.
 We can then start enumerating again.
 After a bit of research, we find the user flag in *sdcard*:

 <div class="img_container">
 ![user flag]({{https://jsom1.github.io/}}/_images/htb_explore_user.png)
 </div>

 And we have the user flag!

+## 3. Privilege escalation
+{:style="color:DarkRed; font-size: 170%;"}

 Let's look at the network connections of that device:

 <div class="img_container">
 ![netstat]({{https://jsom1.github.io/}}/_images/htb_explore_netstat.png)